iPAD for Learning

 No, this scheme requires all parents to contribute.
 We are able to secure some grant funding from our endowment governors and the local authority to assist with payments from parents who genuinely can’t afford them.
 If a very small handful of parent decided not to contribute we would look to fund the shortfall from the school budget, this would obviously be at the detriment to education provision in other areas, but we passionately believe this scheme will make a different to the quality of teaching and learning in the school.
 We hope that parents will join us in our belief that this is a positive scheme and will financially back the scheme.
 If too many parents choose not to contribute the scheme would not be able to go ahead.

 Students will still be expected to hand write work.
 There will not be the expectationd to word process all their work, the majority of work will still be completed in exercise books.
-The real strength of an iPad is not to replace paper and pen but to enable collaborative exercise, peer assessments, instant feedback to teachers and access to a health of knowledge online to complete research tasks.
+The real strength of an iPad is not to replace paper and pen but to enable collaborative exercise, peer assessments, instant feedback to teachers and access to a wealth of knowledge online to complete research tasks.

 No, all devices purchased via the scheme will be enrolled on our MDM (mobile device managmenet system.)
 This system allows us to push paid for and free apps onto the devices.
 Any Free apps WILL remain on the devices after the end of the program of study, but any apps paid for by the school will automatically uninstall.
 This allows use to re-issue the license to new students as they enroll.